Certified Robustness to Data Poisoning in Gradient-Based Training: Proofs

 First, we recall the definition of valid parameter space bounds (Equation~\ref{eq:validparambounds} in the main text):

 As well as the iterative equations for stochastic gradient descent:

-For ease of notation, we assume a fixed data ordering (one may always take the element-wise maximums/minimums over the entire dataset rather than each batch to relax this assumption), and we denote $\theta^{(1)}_{\mathcal{D}}$ as the value of the parameters at the $i$-th iteration given the dataset $\mathcal{D}$ with fixed ordering.
+For ease of notation, we assume a fixed data ordering (one may always take the element-wise maximums/minimums over the entire dataset rather than each batch to relax this assumption).

 Now, we proceed to prove by induction that Algorithm~\ref{alg:abstractgradtrain} maintains valid parameter space bounds on each step of gradient descent.
-We start with the base case where $\theta^{L} = \theta^{U} = \theta'$ according to line 1, and now we prove that the result of the first batch (lines 5--18) produces a new $\theta^L$ and $\theta^U$ that satisfy Definition~\ref{def:bounds}.
-First, we observe that lines 12--14 simply compute the normal forward pass, due to the fact that $\theta^L = \theta^U$.
-Lines 8--10 can be combined and written (using the indexing from the above iterative SGD equations) as the following optimization problems:
+We start with the base case of $\theta^{L} = \theta^{U} = \theta'$ according to line 1, which are valid parameter-space bounds.
+Our inductive hypothesis is that, given valid parameter space bounds satisfying Definition~\ref{def:bounds}, each iteration of Algorithm~\ref{alg:abstractgradtrain} (lines 4--8) produces a new $\theta^L$ and $\theta^U$ that satisfy also Definition~\ref{def:bounds}.